Magikcraft/product-board/README.md

 * Version 1.1.18 of the Magikcraft API
 * Version 0.32 of the Server

+To view the current versions of a Magikcraft server, use the command `/magikcraft`.

 Internal changes to better support dynamic reloading of the Magikcraft API.

-The global eventbus object, which allows communication between JS Engines is re-enabled.
+The global `eventbus` object, which allows communication between JS Engines is re-enabled.
 This can be used to make spells that share player locations or shared state like a game score.

 Here is an example using it: